MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:  Increased complexity of disaster recovery.** A workload must reliably recover from all forms of disaster.

 - Security controls might affect recovery time objectives.
-This effect can be caused by the additional steps that are needed to encrypt backed up data or by operational access delays created by site reliability triage.
+This effect can be caused by the additional steps that are needed to decrypt backed up data or by operational access delays created by site reliability triage.

 - Security controls themselves, for example secret vaults and their contents or edge DDoS protection, need to be part of the disaster recovery plan of the workload and must be validated via recovery drills.